 Argus (Vision on FPGAs)

-Advances in deep learning have led to the widespread use of convolutional neural networks (CNNs) for solving the most challenging computer vision problems.
-However, the high computational intensity of CNNs is beyond the capability of general-purpose CPUs, requiring specialized hardware acceleration.
-In particular, FPGAs have been shown effective for CNNs.
+OverviewAdvances in deep learning have led to the widespread use of convolutional neural networks (CNNs) for solving the most challenging computer vision problems.
+However, the high computational intensity of CNNs is beyond the capability of general-purpose CPUs, requiring specialized hardware acceleration; In particular, FPGAs have been shown effective for CNNs.
 Argus is a project that aims to create more efficient FPGA-based CNN accelerators by suggesting novel ideas.

 Argus is an end-to-end framework for accelerating CNNs on FPGAs.
 The core of Argus is an accelerator generator that translates high-level CNN descriptions into efficient multi-core accelerator designs.
-Argus explores an extensive design space, jointly optimizing all aspects of the design for the target FPGA and generating multi-core accelerator designs that achieve near-perfect dynamic arithmetic unit utilization.
+Argus explores an extensive design space, jointly optimizing all design aspects for the target FPGA and generating multi-core accelerator designs that achieve near-perfect dynamic arithmetic unit utilization.